Dayanand Narvekar

-Dayanand Ganesh Narvekar (Konkani language: दयानंद नावे॔कर), born on 11 February 1950, is an Indian politician from the state of Goa.
-He served as the Speaker of the Legislative Assembly of Goa from January 1985 to September 1989.
+Dayanand Ganesh Narvekar (born 11 February 1950) is an Indian politician who served as the Speaker of the Legislative Assembly of Goa from January 1985 to September 1989.
 He has also been the Finance Minister and the Deputy Chief Minister of Goa.
 Narvekar was a member of the Indian National Congress for 35 years.
-He is a member of Aam Aadmi Party.
+He is currently a member of the Aam Aadmi Party, having joined the party ahead of the 2022 legislative assembly elections.